 Among Richard’s unparalleled contributions for the greater good was the formation of the Tau Consortium.
 It brings together some of the most talented and hardworking scientists in the world to find a treatment for brain diseases as quickly as possible.
 Formed in 2010, the Tau Consortium is an international group of clinical and basic scientists who work together with a sense of urgency to understand, treat and cure tau-related disorders.

 The consortium is already credited with significant discoveries.
 And these discoveries will likely apply to an array of diseases that involve misfolded proteins – including Alzheimer’s disease, Parkinson’s disease, Huntington disease, Lewy body dementia, amyotrophic lateral sclerosis (ALS or Lou Gehrig’s disease) and others.
 So while the number of people with disease involving exclusively tau may be considered small, progress by the consortium to address tauopathies will ultimately benefit scores of families who are counting on a solution – a cause to which Richard Rainwater was steadfastly dedicated.

-The Rainwater Neurological Research Fund at the Community Foundation will continue Richard’s legacy by supporting institutions that conduct critical research in the field of neuroscience.
+The Rainwater Neurological Research Fund at the Community Foundation continues Richard’s legacy by supporting institutions that conduct critical research in the field of neuroscience.
 And because anyone can donate to the fund at any time, it ensures a mechanism is in place for those who, like Richard, want to help find solutions.